One Kiss: Live performances

 Harris and Lipa performed "One Kiss" for the first time during an episode of The Graham Norton Show on 20 April 2018.
 For the performance, she wore an orange single-breasted blazer with matching-coloured tights from Versace's Spring 2018 runway show.
 Lipa gave a solo performance of the song at the opening ceremony that preceded the 2018 UEFA Champions League Final on 26 May of that year in Kyiv.
 Following its release, the song was added to the setlist of the Self-Titled Tour (2017–2018) by Lipa.
 On 10 February 2019, Lipa performed the song as a mash-up with St. Vincent at the 61st Annual Grammy Awards, who performed her single "Masseduction" (2018).
-Harris and Lipa performed the song as part of a medley that saw Sam Smith perform "Promises" (2018), and Rag'n'Bone Man performing "Giant" (2019) at the 2019 Brit Awards on 20 February.
+Harris and Lipa performed the song as part of a medley that saw Sam Smith perform "Promises" (2018), and Rag'n'Bone Man performing "Giant" (2019) at the 2019 Brit Awards on 20 February, as well as a special appearance from Canadian model Winnie Harlow.
 The song was later included on the setlist of Lipa's 2022 Future Nostalgia Tour.